15532th/avtdl/README.md

 When a `monitor` located in the middle of a chain receives a `record` as input, it will be passed down the chain unchanged.
 In the example above records from the `rss` monitor will fall through `twitch`, ending in `discord.hook`, along with records from `twitch` itself.

+A copy of a `record` produced by a `monitor` entity spawns in every `chain` this entity is listed in.
+Each copy then gets tied to the `chain` and only gets passed through within its bounds.

-However, if aforementioned entity "Example Channel 1" of the `twitch` plugin is also used in another chain to run a command, next entity will receive not only records from "Example Channel 2" on `twitch`, but also anything produced by "Example Channel 1" of the `rss` plugin.
+For example, if aforementioned entity "Example Channel 1" of the `twitch` plugin is also used in a second chain to run a command, next entity of that chain will only receive records from "Example Channel 2" on `twitch`, but anything produced by "Example Channel 1" of the `rss` plugin will stay in the first chain and only get into the `discord.hook`, along with records from the `twitch` entity.

 <details>
   <summary>Like this (click to expand):</summary>